vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 172 LOKAMANYA TILAK

 the President.
-Prof. Gajjar and Mr. Chunilal under- took to convey the proposal to Sir P. M. Mehta or Dr.
+Prof. Gajjar and Mr. Chunilal under###took to convey the proposal to Sir P. M. Mehta or Dr.
 Rutherford in the Congress Camp ; after half an hour they returned and told Messrs.
 Tilak and Khaparde that nothing could be done in the matter.